inetum-orleans/docker-devbox-ddb/docs/configuration.md

     When activating the environment `$(ddb activate)` with [shell feature (Environment activation)](#environment-activation), the whole configuration is also exported as environment variables using the same naming convention.

+!!! info "Extra configuration files"
+    You may add additional configuration files using core.configuration.extra_files configuration property into default configuration files.

+    ```yml
+    core:
+      configuration:
+        extra: ['ddb.custom.yml']
+    ```

+    This will load `ddb.custom.yml` configuration file from each supported configuration directories. `ddb.local.yml` still has the priority other those extra configuration files.

 !!! abstract "Default configuration"
     ```ddb config``` can provide default configuration if `ddb.yml` configuration file is empty.